aws-samples/aws-cdk-for-sap-examples/sap-commerce/README.md

 ## Welcome to CDK TypeScript project for SAP Commerce!

 ### Overview
 This repository contains examples of how to deploy a SAP Commerce system on Amazon Elastic Kubernetes Service(EKS) using AWS Cloud Development Kit (CDK).
 This is not design for production usage.
+The code creates a new VPC for the Aurora RDS and EKS.

 To deploy SAP Commerce: